dat-ecosystem-archive/DEPs/proposals/0004-hyperdb.md

    pointer to select the next `Entry`.
 Recursively repeat this process from step
    #3.

-To delete a value, follow the same procedure as adding a key, but write the `Entry` without a `value` (in protobuf, this is distinct from having a `value` field with zero bytes).
-Deletion nodes may persist in the database forever.
+To delete a value, follow the same procedure as adding a key, and write an `Entry` with the `deleted` flag set.
+Deletion nodes will persist in the database forever.

 ## Binary Trie Encoding